Teachers Agreement Changes

 For AST’s and AP’s it is 182% of the Band 1 Level 13 ordinary rate for each additional hour worked.

-The clause is a temporary measure to deal with the exceptional circumstances of COVID-19 in 2022.
-It is due to be reviewed at the end of Term 2, 2022 and AEU representatives will move to amend or cease its operation if it is found to have negative effects for members.
+The clause is a temporary measure to deal with the exceptional circumstances of COVID-19 and difficulty in employing relief staff.
+It is due to be reviewed before the end of 2023, and AEU representatives will move to amend or cease its operation if it is found to have negative effects for members.

 This change comes with risks.
 Teachers’ mental health has never been under more pressure than it is now.
 Teachers are leaving the profession due to the impact of workload already.

 Please consider your mental health before you agree to be on the register or agree to undertake specific additional hours.
 Given current stress levels, if you are not sure that you will cope then do not put yourself on the register; your mental health is too important.

 Principals and senior staff also please consider the mental health and morale of your teachers.
 While many are still resilient and strong at current workloads, will the additional hours be too much?

 In this period of heightened stress and anxiety, teaching staff and management need to work carefully when managing additional instructional load.